 The Top 10 High CBD Strains

 Once upon a time, the most important cannabinoid in marijuana was THC.
-When breeders went in search for cannabis strains, they were almost always looking for strains with higher THC.
-The more we study cannabis and the more readily available research becomes, the more we are learning about other cannabinoids such as CBD.
+But then, scientists discovered CBD.
 Cannabidiol (CBD) offers plenty of its own medicinal value and lets the user bypass some of the “side effects” of weed, such as being stoned.

 What Are High CBD Strains?